narrrl/ayame-rs/README.md

 ## building and running in GNU/Linux
 - run `./run.sh start`, the script will ask for the credentials
 - run `./run.sh stop` to stop the bot
+- run `./run.sh update` to update the bot

 ## Contact
 - **Discord**: ニルス#0420